Quasi-factorization and Multiplicative Comparison of Subalgebra-Relative Entropy: Introduction

 We demonstrate uses of quasi-factorization in two primary examples.
 First, we show asymptotically tight, uncertainty-like relations for pairs of measurement bases.
 In particular, when $A$ is a $d$-dimensional subsystem of bipartite system $A B$ with respective matrix algebras $\A$ and $\B$, and $\S, \T \subseteq \A$ correspond respectively to measurement bases $\{\ket{i_S} : i = 1...d \}$ and $\{\ket{i_T} : i = 1...d\}$ such that $\xi = \min_{i,j} |\braket{i_S | j_T}|^2 > 0$, quasi-factorization implies that

-for any $\epsilon \leq 1 - d \xi$, where $\beta_{d^2, \epsilon}$ is as in Corollary \ref{cor:simpleG}.
+for any $\epsilon \leq 1 - d \xi$, where $\beta_{d, \epsilon}$ is as in Corollary \ref{cor:simpleG}.
 This form of inequality, detailed in Subsection \ref{sec:ucr}, strengthens the usual, entropic uncertainty principle for highly mixed states.
+More broadly, quasi-factorization yields uncertainty-like inequalities between relative entropies to the invariant subalgebras of finite groups.

 Second we use quasi-factorization to show new entropy inequalities and decay estimates for mixing channels described by finite groups and graphs.
-In particular: \begin{theorem} Assume a family of $m$-regular, connected, undirected graphs with $n$ vertices and edge sets $E_n$ each have normalized adjacency matrices with largest subleading eigenvalue magnitude $\gamma(n)$.
-Let $\beta(c, \zeta) = \beta_{c,\zeta}$ as in Theorem \ref{revconv}, $\{u(i,j) : (i,j) \in E_n\}$ represent $G$ on some Hilbert space, and $\E_{i,j} = (\id + u_{i,j}) / 2$ be the conditional expectation to the invariant subalgebra of $u(i,j)$.
-Then
+As detailed in Subsection \ref{sec:graphs}, a finite, undirected graph $G$ with $n$ vertices can be represented on $n$-dimensional densities by conditional expectations given by